Last reviewed: 21 Nov 2024

 ConditionDescription

-Community-acquired pneumonia (non COVID-19)
+Community-acquired pneumonia in adults (non COVID-19)

 Community-acquired pneumonia (CAP) is defined as pneumonia acquired outside hospital or healthcare facilities.
 Patients with CAP typically present with signs and symptoms of lower respiratory tract infection (i.e., cough, dyspnea, pleuritic chest pain, mucopurulent sputum, myalgia, fever).[1]
 Older people present more frequently with confusion or worsening of pre-existing conditions, without chest signs or fever.[2]